rjones18/Python-Automation-Scripts/README.md

 # Python-Automation-Scripts
-This repository are for various python scripts I have created to automate different task.
+This repository are for various python scripts I have created during the [Google IT Automation With Python Program](https://www.coursera.org/professional-certificates/google-it-automation)